-A unique bank account is held and managed through the Diocesan Finance Department with oversight by the Office of the Diaconate.
-Funds deposited or withdrawn are solely for use of the Benevolent Fund.

-- Funding is available through three main sources. - o Memorial Mass Cards.
+- 1) A unique bank account is held and managed through the Diocesan Finance Department with oversight by the Office of the Diaconate.
+Funds deposited or withdrawn are solely for use of the Benevolent Fund. - 2) Funding is available through three main sources. - a.
+Memorial Mass Cards.

 Memorial cards are available through the Office of the Diaconate.
-All donations made on behalf of a deceased person through the Memorial Card will support the fund.
+All donation made on behalf of a deceased person through the Memorial Card will support the fund.
 Each year, at the Annual Mass of Recommitment held during Lent, the names will be included as intentions for the Mass.

-o An Annual Diaconate Donation
+b.
+An Annual Diaconate Donation